slarse/slarse.github.io/content/blog/Programming/png_image_format/set_png_dpi.md

 # What is this DPI thing?
 My first order of business was figuring out what _dots per inch_ (DPI) even means in relation to a digital image.
-I knew DPI only as a printer setting to set the quality of the output, had no particular insight into how that relates to images that are themselves just a bunch of pixels.
+I knew DPI only as a printer setting to set the quality of the output, but had no particular insight into how that relates to images that are themselves just a bunch of pixels.

 Turns out, it's pretty much exactly what it sounds like: the amount of dots to print per inch.
 As metadata on a digital image, it's essentially a scaling factor for displaying the image, particularly when printing on physical media.
 For example, if you print an image that is 100x100 pixels with a DPI of 100, the image will be 1 inch by 1 inch on the physical paper.
-If you set the DPI to 50 instead, the image will be 2 inches by 2 inches.
+If you set the DPI to 50 instead, the image will be 2 inches by 2 inches, smearing one pixel over two dots in each direction.

 <div style="display: flex; justify-content: center; gap: 20%;">
     <figure style="text-align: center;">